github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 ## Next steps

-You should now have an app that receives API events, creates check runs, and uses RuboCop to find Ruby errors, create annotations in a pull request, and automatically fix linter errors.
+You should now have an app that receives API events, creates check runs, uses RuboCop to find Ruby errors, creates annotations in a pull request, and automatically fixes linter errors.
 Next you might want to expand your app's code, deploy your app, and make your app public.

 If you have any questions, you can ask for help or advice on GitHub Community, in the "[API and Webhooks discussions](https://github.com/orgs/community/discussions/categories/api-and-webhooks)."